4: Principles of Measurement

 4.3 Ensuring Validity in Quantitative Research

 Validity refers to the extent to which a study accurately measures what it is intended to measure.
-Validity ensures that the research findings are meaningful and trustworthy, providing a true reflection of the real-world phenomenon being studied.
+It ensures that the results reflect the real-world phenomenon under investigation and that the findings can be interpreted in a meaningful and credible way.

 Internal Validity